Overview and philosophy

 Compilation model

-Section titled “Compilation model”The compiler is written in Rust with zero dependencies.
-It runs the whole pipeline itself: it lexes, parses, resolves names, type checks, monomorphizes, and emits textual LLVM IR.
+Section titled “Compilation model”The compiler is written in Dusk itself.
+It runs the whole pipeline: it lexes, parses, resolves names, type checks, monomorphizes, and emits textual LLVM IR.
 The IR is handed to clang for native code generation, and each program links against a small C runtime.
+At 1.3.1, the release named “the retirement”, the original Rust compiler was deleted from the repository, leaving it pure Dusk: the compiler (root file compiler/dusk.dusk), the Dawn package tool, and the test runner are all written in Dusk and build with the dusk compiler itself.
+The deleted Rust implementation is archived at github.com/choice404/dusk-rust, a frozen full-history archive at tag v1.3.0 that stands as the reference for the language surface through 1.2.0; the status section below tells the bootstrap story.

 Two consequences follow from this design: